0ranki/hydroxide-push/README.md

 ```shell
 podman run -it --rm -v hydroxide-push:/data ghcr.io/0ranki/hydroxide-push setup-ntfy
 ```
-You'll be asked for the base URL of the push server, and the topic.
+You'll be asked for the base URL of the push server, topic then username and password for HTTP basic authentication.
 The push endpoint configuration can be changed while the daemon is running.

+Username and password are stored in `notify.json`, the password is only Base64-encoded.
+You should create a dedicated user that has write-only access to the topic for the daemon.

+**Push topic username and password are cleared each time setup-ntfy is run, they need to be entered manually every time.**

 The currently configured values are shown inside braces.
 Leave input blank to use the current values.

->**NOTE:** Authentication for the push endpoint is not yet supported.

 ### Start the service